 On 1st June 2019, most tenant fees are banned in new tenancies (including renewals).
 The act will ban any prohibited fees in all existing tenancies on 1st June 2020.

 The ban applies to fees charged by landlords, letting agents and student accommodation providers.
 It applies if you have an assured shorthold tenancy, lodgers agreement or a license agreement.
 It does not apply to company lets or non-assured tenancies.
 Find out what type of agreement you have here.

 Most fees UK tenants are used to paying - such as inventory fees, referencing fees, additional charges for having a guarantor, admin fees, fees for drawing up a contract, credit checks, are all banned for new tenancies from 1st June 2019.

 You may still have to pay a holding deposit, damage deposit and up front rent when starting a new tenancy.
-From 1st June 2019, holding deposits are limited to 1 week's rent, and damage deposits limited to 5 weeks' rent.
+From 1st June 2019, holding deposits are limited to 1 week's rent, and most damage deposits limited to 5 weeks' rent.
 If the total value of your tenancy exceeds £50,000 for the year, the landlord may charge you a 6 week damage deposit.

 You can still be charged up front fees in new tenancies for the following:

 - If you lose your key and need a new one cut.
 This can only be the landlord or agent's reasonable costs.
 Any costs they cannot provide evidence for cannot be charged to you.

 - If you are more than 14 days late on your rent, you can be charged interest limited to 3% above the Bank of England base rate.

 - If you want to swap tenants (assign).
 The government guidance suggests this should cost £50, but may be more if the landlord can evidence their costs.